Top of the page

-A blood patch is a procedure that uses your own blood to help your headache.
+A blood patch procedure uses your own blood to help your headache.

-Headaches may happen after certain procedures that involve the spine, such as a myelogram, a spinal tap, or an epidural for anesthesia.
+Headaches may happen after certain procedures that involve the spine, such as a myelogram or an epidural for anesthesia.
 In these procedures, the needle that is used sometimes causes a bit of spinal fluid to leak out of the space around your spinal cord.
 The leak usually isn't dangerous.
-But if enough fluid leaks out, it changes the pressure around your spinal cord, and that can cause a very bad headache.
+But if enough fluid leaks out, it changes the pressure around your spinal cord.
+The pressure around your spinal cord can also change if fluid is removed for testing during a spinal tap (lumbar puncture).
+This change in pressure can cause a very bad headache.

-To apply a blood patch, your doctor takes blood from your arm and injects it into the area of your lower back where the leak happened.
+To apply a blood patch, first your doctor takes blood from your arm.
+Then the blood is injected into the area of your lower back where the leak happened.
 The blood restores the pressure around your spinal cord.
 It also helps seal any leak that may still be there.

 Many people feel better right away, but it could take a day or two.
 And a few people need to have a second blood patch.

-& Brian D. O'Brien, MD - Internal Medicine & John M. Freedman, MD - Anesthesiology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & John M. Freedman MD - Anesthesiology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.